The Complexity of Two-Team Polymatrix Games with Independent Adversaries: Introduction

 \paragraph{Connections to Complexity of Minmax Optimization:} Two-team games are a special case of general nonconvex-nonconcave constrained minmax problems.
 Daskalakis et al.~\cite{daskalakis2021complexity} recently studied this general setting and showed that finding a stationary point is $\PPAD$-complete.
 Crucially, their $\PPAD$-hardness only applies when the constraint sets are \emph{coupled} between the min and the max player.
 However, games usually induce minmax problems with \emph{uncoupled} constraints.
-The complexity of the problem for uncoupled constraints remains open, although it is known to be $\CLS$-hard, since it is at least as hard as finding stationary points of standard non-convex minimization problems \cite{fearnley2022complexity}.
+The complexity of the problem for uncoupled constraints remains open,\footnote{In recent work that appeared after the first publication of our work, it was in fact shown that finding a KKT point of a general nonconvex-nonconcave constrained minmax problem is $\PPAD$-complete, even for uncoupled constraints~\cite{BernasconiC26-uncoupled-minmax}.} although it is known to be $\CLS$-hard, since it is at least as hard as finding stationary points of standard non-convex minimization problems \cite{fearnley2022complexity}.
 As we discuss below, our results also have implications for uncoupled minmax optimization, where we obtain a $\CLS$-hardness result for a particularly simple family of objective functions.
 We note that Li et al.~\cite{li2021complexity} showed a \emph{query} lower bound of $\Omega(\frac{1}{\varepsilon^2})$ for smooth nonconvex-strongly-concave minmax optimization problems, but these results do not apply to the simple objective functions that we study (and which can only be studied from the perspective of computational complexity).

 \paragraph{Connections to Multiagent Learning:} From a learning dynamics perspective, qualitative results focus on understanding the limit behavior of certain no-regret learning dynamics in polymatrix games.
 In particular, some works focus on obtaining asymptotic convergence guarantees for Q-learning and its variants \cite{leonardos2021exploration, hussain2023asymptotic}.
 In a similar vein, some other works studied the limit behaviors of replicator dynamics for polymatrix games, particularly with zero-sum and coordination edges \cite{nagarajan2018three, nagarajan2020chaos}.
 In these works, the focus was on trying to identify network topologies under which the learning dynamics exhibited simple (non-chaotic) behaviors.
 Surprisingly, there were works that could obtain non-asymptotic convergence guarantees using discrete time algorithms in multiagent reinforcement learning as well, with Leonardos et al.~\cite{leonardos2021global} establishing convergence to Nash policies in Markov potential games.
 In adversarial settings, Daskalakis et al.~\cite{daskalakis2020independent} studied independent policy gradient and proved convergence to Nash policies.
 Moreover, some recent works establish convergence to Nash policies in Markov zero-sum team games~\cite{kalogiannis2022efficiently} and Markov polymatrix zero-sum games~\cite{kalogiannis2024zero}.
 This further establishes the need to theoretically study the computational challenges in the simplest polymatrix settings which allow for \emph{both} zero-sum and coordination edges, in order to understand convergence guarantees in more complicated multiagent reinforcement learning scenarios.
 This leads us to the following main question: